Glue & Sealant Page

 Polyurethanes are slow curing.
 Even the Fast Cure 5200 takes

 24 hours.
-In summer weather, the PL Roof & Flashing sealant may take 48
+In summer weather, the Loctite PL Sealant may take 48

 hours to fully cure, although it will begin to set up in a few hours.
 In winter

 temperatures, it could take 3-4 days.
-Gives off a turpentine (paint thinner)
+Gives off a paint-thinner

 smell as it cures.